 - Check FEMA’s mobile app

 - Or call the FEMA Helpline at 1-800-621-FEMA (1-800-621-3362)

 Disaster Survivor Assistance team members may also visit door-to-door in your area.
 They will have official FEMA photo identification.

 You may mail updates to your application by mail or by fax.

 P.O.
 Box 10055

 Hyattsville, MD 20782-8055

 Documents You Need To Provide to FEMA

-- Special Note: FEMA cannot provide assistance for losses that are covered by insurance.
+- Insurance determination letter.
+(Note: FEMA cannot provide assistance for losses that are covered by insurance.)

 - Proof of occupancy or ownership